-The Fund is permitted to use derivatives for the purposes of efficient portfolio management.
-The Fund is also permitted to use derivatives for investment purposes, although the Fund will only do so on providing investors with 60 days' notice.
+The Fund is permitted to use derivatives for the purposes of efficient portfolio management and for investment purposes.
 Please refer to the Derivatives sections of the Prospectus for further details.

 The Team

 The award-winning Economic Advantage team have an average industry experience of 21 years.
 Anthony Cross joined Liontrust from Schroders in 1997 and was joined by Julian Fosh in 2008.
 Julian had previously managed funds at Scottish Amicable Investment Managers, Britannic Investment Managers, Scottish Friendly Assurance Society and Saracen Fund Managers.
 Victoria Stevens and Matt Tonge joined the team in 2015.
 Victoria was previously Deputy Head of Corporate Broking at FinnCap, while Matt had spent nine years on the Liontrust dealing desk, latterly winning an industry award for his work in mid and small cap stocks.
 Alex Wedge joined the team in March 2020 from N+1 Singer, where he had spent over seven years, latterly as a senior member of the equity sales team.
 Natalie Bell joined the team in August 2022, having previously been a member of the Liontrust Responsible Capitalism team where she led engagement with investee companies.